-Kwan moved to the U.S. in 2014, earned her Senior Professional HR certification from HRIC and joined one of the world's most prestigious consulting firms as a Senior Consultant of Human Capital Consulting Practice and managed multiple projects for Fortune 500 clients.
+Kwan moved to the U.S. in 2014, earned her Senior Professional HR certification from HRIC.
+She joined one of the world’s most prestigious consulting firms as a Senior Consultant of Human Capital Consulting Practice and managed multiple projects for Fortune 500 clients.

 Today, Kwan is the CEO and Founder of ICAway, an educational consulting firm based out of Chicago.
 Our mission is to be an empowering community for international students and light the way for students to find jobs in the U.S.